Aims of the meeting

 - Where can I recharge my laptop/phone/etc.?

-There are in essence no sockets in the main lecture theatre.
+There are some power sockets available in the main lecture theatre.

 If you would like to leave your laptop to charge, you can leave it